Language Model Networks: Supervision-Efficient Learning through Dense Communication: Integrating with PEFT Methods

-To achieve parameter-efficient with \TheName{}, by default we only train the edge parameters and keep the vertex parameters frozen.
-We use an attention block, containing 5.25M parameters, for each edge module.
-The results are provided in Table~\ref{tab:e2e}, where we use \TheName{}-$n_1/n_2/\cdots /n_L$ to denote a \TheName{} with $L$ layers with $n_l$ vertexes on the $l$-th layer.
-Comparing among the second group, we find 1/2/1 to be a good size for this problem, that performs better than any traditional PEFT methods.
-Note that thanks to the fully-differentiable paths in \TheName{}, we can also integrate \TheName{} along with other PEFT methods.
-For example, \TheName{}+Prefix \cite{li2021prefix} means we add random-initialized prefix before the initial input $\bX^{\text{in}}$. \TheName{}+FT means not only updating edge parameters, but also fine-tuning the pre-trained transformer, i.e., updating edge and vertex parameters together. \TheName{}+LoRA means not only training edge parameters, but also perform LoRA on the shared pre-trained transformer in vertexes.
-Plugging-in appropriate PEFT methods can further improve the performance of \TheName{} for customizing LLM with limited data.
+To avoid over-fitting with \TheName{}, by default we only train the edge parameters and keep the vertex parameters frozen.
+We still construct \TheName{} with a small scale (3 layers with 1/2/1 vertexes), using an attention block, containing 5.25M parameters, for each edge module.
+Note that thanks to the fully-differentiable paths in \TheName{}, we can also integrate \TheName{} along with PEFT methods.
+For example, we implemented \TheName{}+Prefix \citep{li2021prefix} by adding random-initialized and to be adapted prefix before the initial input $\bX^{\text{in}}$. \TheName{}+FT and \TheName{}+LoRA mean not only updating edge parameters, but also updating vertex parameters in a fully-adaptation or low-rank adaptation manner respectively.
+The results are provided in Table~\ref{tab:e2e1}.
+In terms of the average value of rankings under every evaluation metric, \TheName{} performs best, showing learning dense communication makes effective and generalizable adaptation. \TheName{}+Prefix wins under the most individual metrics, suggesting plugging-in appropriate PEFT methods can further improve the performance.